AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Such a strictly deterministic theory is, for example, Maxwell's

 electrodynamics.
-In OTR, the situation in terms of causality is
+In GTR, the situation in terms of causality is

 f) The